GPS robotics by Aristo Tacoma

 These are also inside the zip, but read

 them carefully first.
+Linux-users:

 The G15BG package, Ubuntu and similar